mquinson/shutorial/v2/README.md

 One comon error is that schroot complains that you are not allowed to run this chroot.
-You need to add your user name to `/etc/schroot/chroot.d/shutorial.conf` This should be covered by the Debian package, but who knows.
+You need to add your user name to `/etc/schroot/chroot.d/shutorial.conf` This can be done automatically by re-running `shutorial-admin schroot-users`.

 ## Security concern